 Alissa Aune is honored and thrilled to return to her alma mater as the Choral Music Director of Enterprise High School since 2013.
 She conducts the Chamber Singers, A Cappella Choir, Women’s Choir, Men's Chorus, two jazz choirs, and is the director of Enterprise Starship and the Victorian Dinner.

 Born in Grass Valley, she moved to Redding in 1987 and attended Pacheco Elementary and Enterprise High School.
 After two years at Shasta College, she attended Cal Poly, San Luis Obispo.
-At Cal Poly, she was involved in the Mustang Marching Band and Wind Orchestra.
 She actively participated and is an alumnus of Kappa Kappa Psi, a national co-ed band fraternity.
 She received her teaching credential from Simpson University, while student teaching at EHS.
-She recently completed her Masters in Music Education, with an emphasis in Conducting, at Colorado State University, Fort Collins.
+She completed her Masters in Music, with an emphasis in Conducting and Music Education, at Colorado State University, Fort Collins.

 Gabriel Sakuma is the Instrumental Music Director at Enterprise High School, where he teaches marching and concert bands, jazz, percussion, and guitar.